stapm-platform/hseclean/README.md

 ### Alcohol data

-Detailed description of how to clean the alcohol data are given in the vignette.
+Detailed description of how to clean the alcohol data are given in `vignette("alcohol_data")`.
 As an example, here is the workflow to plot the frquency of drinking among people who drank in 2017.

 ``` r
 # Frequency of drinking in 2017 among drinkers